Financial Aid

 How do I check the status of my Charger Experience (Promise) Program / North Orange Promise?

 If you have already completed your financial aid application and file, check the Student Success checklist in myGateway.
 If you have questions regarding your checklist, please contact the Charger Experience Team.
-Complete either the FAFSA or CADAA.

 How does an Excused Withdrawal impact my financial aid?

 Students may select an Excused Withdrawal (EW) with a refund via myGateway.
-For Financial Aid purposes, EW’s are treated similarly to a Withdrawal (W) from a class and will impact your Satisfactory Academic Progress (SAP).
+For Financial Aid purposes, EWs are treated similarly to a Withdrawal (W) from a class and will impact your Satisfactory Academic Progress (SAP)*.
 Receiving an EW will directly impact the completion rate portion of your SAP since you attempted the class and did not complete it.

 *Important note: Cypress College has a COVID-19 SAP exemption for W and EW grades earned during the spring 2020 semester through end of fall 2021.
 W and EW grades earned during the exemption period are excluded from the 67% completion Rate and Maximum Timeframe calculations.
 W and EW grades earned before or after the exemption period will still count against you when SAP is calculated.